Allanware/allanware.github.io/content/posts/new_directions/index.md

 ## Towards Modeling Visualization Processes as Dynamic Bayesian Networks (2021)

 ## Why Shouldn’t All Charts Be Scatter Plots?
 Beyond Precision-Driven Visualizations (2021)

+## The Good, the Bad, and the Biased: Five Ways Visualizations Can Mislead (and How to Fix Them) (2018)